USACE closes southbound lane of SH-151 over Keystone Dam

-Tulsa District has notified the Oklahoma Department of Transportation of this unscheduled lane closure and will continue communicating updates while we make repairs.

-We apologize for any inconvenience this poses to traffic and ask that motorists remain alert for workers repairing the hatch cover as they work to maintain public safety.
+The Tulsa District has notified the Oklahoma Department of Transportation of this unscheduled lane closure and will continue to coordinate updates.
+The USACE apologizes for any inconvenience this poses to traffic and ask that motorists remain alert for workers making repairs as they work to maintain public safety.

 |Date Taken: